-Boasting white sand beaches, crystal clear waters, cliff jumping, beach bars and coastal boardwalks, this is one of the best destinations not to be missed on your North Cebu itinerary.
+Boasting white sand beaches, crystal clear waters, cliff jumping, beach bars, and coastal boardwalks, this is one of the best destinations not to be missed on your North Cebu itinerary.

 Virgin Island is a short 30-minute boat ride from Kota Beach on the east coast of Bantayan Island.

 The total cost for a small outrigger boat over to Virgin Island Bantayan is around 800 pesos, so if you are a group of 4 and up to 8 people you can split the cost between you.

 The Island Hopping tour includes a visit to Virgin Island Cebu and also Balidbid Lagoon on Bantayan Island before returning back to Kota Beach in Santa Fe.

-There are many things to do on Virgin Island to keep you entertained for an entire day such as cliff jumping, snorkeling the reef, beach bumming in a hammock, swimming in the shallow turquoise waters and coastal strolls along the wooden boardwalk.
+There are many things to do on Virgin Island to keep you entertained for an entire day such as cliff jumping, snorkeling the reef, beach bumming in a hammock, swimming in the shallow turquoise waters, and coastal strolls along the wooden boardwalk.

 Virgin Island’s main beach is as dreamy as it gets and it looks like something straight out of a postcard!

 A trip to Virgin Island Bantayan will leave you feeling sun-kissed and content after experiencing some of the best beaches in Cebu North!

 Full Blog Post → Bantayan Island Hopping

 BALIDBID LAGOON & BEACH

 Balidbid Lagoon can be found on the eastern coastline of Bantayan Island.
-Using Google Maps, simply type in Balidbid Lagoon and this will direct you to the exact pin location.
+Using Google maps, simply type in Balidbid Lagoon and this will direct you to the exact pin location.